Skip to Content

 Dear Jazz Educator,

-While we are always excited to announce our annual Hill Country Jazz Festival, this year brings a new energy.
-As we prepare for our 37th annual jazz festival it gives all of us great pleasure to announce that the Hill Country Jazz Festival is now the Butch Miles Jazz Festival!
+We are excited to announce our 38th annual jazz festival, entering its second year as the Butch Miles Jazz Festival!
+Those of you that attended last year for the inaugural BMJF were treated to a fantastic concert full of special guests that all paid tribute to Butch.
 Butch Miles was a huge part in shaping Texas State jazz in his 14 years as jazz drum set instructor, and his legacy with the Count Basie Orchestra, Mel Torme, Dave Brubeck, and countless others is something we want to preserve and keep in the minds of the next generations of jazz musicians.
-Many of you met Butch, heard him play, or even were able to work with him on drum set or in a jazz combo.
-His passion for teaching was rivaled only by his amazing musicianship and his always-positive demeanor.
-We hope you’ll be able to join us as we celebrate Butch and kick off a new chapter in Texas State jazz!
+We hope you’ll be able to join us as we continue to celebrate Butch and continue the long-standing tradition of Texas State jazz!

 Bands will perform throughout the day on Saturday, February 8th in Evans Auditorium and the Performing Arts Center.
-At 5 p.m., there will be an hour-long clinic presented by Robert Boone Jr. Immediately following the clinic, the Jazz Ensemble will take the stage at Evans Auditorium.
+At 5 p.m., there will be an hour-long clinic presented by Gregg Bissonette.
+Immediately following the clinic, the Jazz Ensemble will take the stage at Evans Auditorium.

-This year we are excited to offer an online registration and payment option!
-The link to do so can be found on the sidebar.
+This year we continue to offer an online registration and payment option!
+The link to do so is https://secure.touchnet.com/C24322_ustores/web/product_detail.jsp?PRODUCTID=3669&SINGLESTORE=true and we will have it linked from our website as well (www.txst.edu/jazzstudies/butchmilesjazzfestival/butchmilesjazzfestival-school-registration.html).
 This should make it easier for many schools to control their registration and payment.
-For those schools wishing to still do paper registration and checks, the registration form is linked above.
-Jazz ensembles wishing to participate in the Hill Country Jazz Festival should complete the registration and fee of $200 by January 17th.
+For those schools wishing to still do paper registration and checks, the registration form is attached!
+Jazz ensembles wishing to participate in the Hill Country Jazz Festival should complete the registration and fee of $200 by January 16th.

-In addition to the above activities, an all-star big band will play a free concert on Friday, February 7th, at 7:30 p.m. in Evans Auditorium as part of our Eddie Durham Celebration.
-The band will feature Count Basie Orchestra tenor saxophonist Doug Lawrence, UNLV jazz professor Adam Schroeder, former Frank Sinatra saxophonist Mike Smith, members of the Texas State jazz faculty, and Texas State alumni.
+In addition to the above activities, an all-star big band will play a free concert on Friday, February 6th, at 7:30 p.m. in Evans Auditorium as part of our Eddie Durham Celebration.
+The band will feature Count Basie Orchestra tenor saxophonist Doug Lawrence, former Frank Sinatra saxophonist Mike Smith, members of the Texas State jazz faculty, and Texas State alumni.
 The evening will also include a talk by Director of the National Jazz Museum Loren Schoenberg.
-We hope you can attend both events, but all school performances are only on Saturday, February 8th.
+We hope you can attend both events, but all school performances are only on Saturday, February 7th.

 I look forward to your participation!